 Multiple categories of data will be used across the project, broadly divided into three categories:

+Health-related data

+4.1.1 Health outcome data for RP1 and RP1

-Health-related data These data will include data collected from previous clinical cohort and trial studies (e.g. HIV treatment trials, COVID studies), some involving pregnant women, postpartum women and their infants up to 1 years of age)
+These data will include data collected from previous clinical cohort and trial studies (e.g. maternal and child cohort studies, HIV treatment trials and COVID studies).
+Data sources and criteria for inclusion of studies vary between the two RPs.

-Health-related data for RP1 will be identified through a systematic review, mapping large (n>1000) longitudinal studies on pregnant women in sSA.
-These data will be acquired through direct engagement with the study PI or other appropriate study custodians or through existing data-sharing platforms that store or curate research data, such as WWARN and BMGFKi.
-When the data indexed on data-sharing platforms only includes the metadata or missing important variables, then the study PI would need to be contacted for primary data, in which case, an agreement with the original project/source would then be initiated.
-(See RP1 Protocol Document for full details)
+Health-related data for RP1 were identified through a systematic review, mapping large (n>1000) longitudinal studies on pregnant women and children in sSA.
+These data will be acquired through direct engagement with the study PI or other appropriate study custodians or through existing data-sharing platforms that store or curate research data, such as WWARN (See RP1 Protocol Document for full details).

-Health-relateddata for RP2 will focus on datasets generated by clinical trials or cohorts undertaken in the case study cities (initially Johannesburg and Abidjan).
-Datasets will be identified based on the trial's scale and the availability of geospatial variables (e.g., clinic locations or other geospatial information) to allow spatial mapping of health outcomes and the intersection with socio-economic spatial mapping and climate variable spatial mapping.￼
+Health-related data for RP2 will focus on datasets generated by clinical trials or cohorts undertaken in the case study cities (initially Johannesburg and Abidjan).
+Datasets will be included based on the trial's scale and the availability of geospatial variables (e.g., clinic locations or other geospatial information) to allow spatial mapping of health outcomes and the intersection with socio-economic spatial mapping and climate variable spatial mapping (See RP2 Protocol Document for full details).

+4.1.2 Categories of data, by harmonization and deidentification status

+Health data takes four forms, moving from original individual-level study data to aggregated inferential data.
+This categorization helps ensure adherence to ethical and legal standards, facilitates collaborative research, enables new partners to join the consortium, and ensures that data privacy and protection are maintained throughout the project's lifecycle.

-Original study Data:
+Original study Data

-This category includes raw, unprocessed data collected directly through various cohort studies and clinical trials.
+This category includes raw, unprocessed health data collected directly through various cohort studies and clinical trials that fulfill the study eligibility criteria.
 This data is owned by the data providers who conducted or commissioned the studies.
 The original study data is retained for five years following the termination of the project or the Data Transfer Agreement (DTA).
 Access to this data is restricted to a small team of data managers within the HE²AT Center’s DMAC.
-Regarding identifiability, the source data is protected pseudonymous data, meaning it has been de-identified in compliance with the Protection of Personal Information Act (POPIA).
-However, it still contains indirect identifiers such as dates and addresses that, while not directly revealing personal identities, could be used for identification if cross-referenced with other information.
+The source data is protected pseudonymous data, meaning it has been de-identified, but it still contains indirect identifiers such as dates and geolocation information.
+While these identifiers do not directly reveal personal identities, they could be used for identification if cross-referenced with other information.

-Consortium Shared Data:
+Consortium Shared Data

-Once the source data undergoes initial harmonisation, it becomes consortium-sharedTHEAT claims ownershipharmonisationnecessary/
+Once the source data undergoes harmonisation, it becomes consortium-shared data.
+The data is also integrated with climate and other data, as described below.
+Unless data providers state otherwise, the HE²AT Center and Data Access Committee now make decisions around data usage and access at this stage.
+This level of decision-making stems from the team having performed significant alterations, harmonization, and integration work on the data.
+However, original data providers may elect to stipulate different terms of data use and access, if desired.
+This data is retained indefinitely or for five years post-project or DTA termination, depending on the agreements in place.
+Access to consortium-shared data is granted to current HE2AT Center partners and can be extended to new partners who join the Consortium.

+This data is considered protected pseudonymous data as per POPIA guidelines as several steps have been done to enhance privacy protections.
+For example, age data will be reported in years, rather than exact birthdates and geographic data will be jittered.

+RP1/RP2 De-Identified Data